kipurc/ClientSatApp/README.md

-Sample: BlueListAndroidv1
+Sample: bluelist-android-mobiledata
 ===

-The BlueListAndroidv1 sample builds upon the BlueListAndroidv0 sample, a simple grocery list application.
-In v1, the items persist to a mobile backend, using the Mobile Data service.
+The bluelist-android-mobiledata sample builds upon the bluelist-android-base sample, a simple grocery list application.
+In bluelist-android-mobiledata, the items persist to a mobile backend, using the Mobile Data service.

 This sample works with the Mobile Backend Starter, an application boilerplate that is available on [Codename: Bluemix](https://www.ng.bluemix.net).
 With this boilerplate, you can quickly incorporate pre-built, managed, and scalable cloud services into your mobile applications without relying on IT involvement.
 You can focus on building your mobile applications rather than the complexities of managing the back end infrastructure.